jetbrains-academy/sql-course/Lesson5/task1/task.md

 ### Restrictions on SELECT clause

-If you're using at least one aggregate function in a `SELECT` clause, you can't use any other expression, unless it is an aggregate function as well:
+If you're using at least one aggregate function in the `SELECT` list, you can't use any other expression in that list, unless it is an aggregate function as well:

 ```sql
 -- This works